What Are Debtors and Creditors, and What Are Their Legal Rights and Differences?

 On the flip side, debtors may find themselves in a precarious legal position if they miss payments or default on their financial commitments.
 This can trigger legal actions initiated by creditors, potentially leading to courtroom proceedings, legal judgments, and repercussions such as wage garnishment or asset liens.

-How Does a Creditor Deal with Debtors Who Don't Pay?
+How Does a Creditor Deal With Debtors Who Don’t Pay?

 When creditors encounter debtors who fail to make payments, they must navigate several steps to resolve the situation effectively.
 Here's how creditors typically handle non-paying debtors:

 • Initial Contact: The creditor will usually reach out and try to talk with the debtor.
-This could be through a letter, some phone calls, or an email that reminds them of their overdue payment and requesting for it to be settled.
+This could be through a letter, some phone calls, or an email that reminds them of their overdue payment and requests for it to be settled.

 • Payment Plan Negotiations: If the debtor is facing financial difficulties, the creditor might offer a payment plan.
 This is where they agree on a more manageable payment schedule.